obiwanjacobi/vst.net/Source.Core/Code/readme.md

 * Turn on nullable reference types.
 * Update code to modern constructs (linter suggestions)
 * [UnitTest] Use FluentAssertions, remove TestContext prop.
+* [Core] Try to get rid of the Adapters that pass essentially the same interface between Host and Plugin.
+* [Interop] Can't remember why I needed the boostrapper to delay loading Core after config was loaded and alternate probing paths were known....?
+I don't think this is necessary anymore.
+Single folder deployment seems reasonable and solves a lot of problems.

 ## Decisions